 The application of the minimum affordable housing requirement may result in a fractional level of provision.
 Given the distributional strategy of this Plan and the preference for smaller sites, fractional provision assumes greater importance for reasons of equitability.
 On sites of between 5 and 9 homes, the fractional requirement will be provided as an off-site contribution.
 For sites proposing between 10 and 20 homes the requirement for on-site provision will be rounded down to the nearest whole unit (unless the applicant proposes rounding up), with the balance to be provided as an off-site contribution.
-For sites proposing 21 homes or more, affordable housing will be provided on-site to the nearest whole unit.
+For sites proposing will be provided on-site to the nearest whole unit.